favonia/cloudflare-ddns/README.markdown

 | ---- | ------------ | ------- | --------- | ------------- |
 | `PGID` | Non-zero POSIX group ID | The effective group ID the tool should assume | No | Effective group ID; if it is zero, then the real group ID; if it is still zero, then `1000`
 | `PUID` | Non-zero POSIX user ID | The effective user ID the tool should assume | No | Effective user ID; if it is zero, then the real user ID; if it is still zero, then `1000`

+The tool will also try to drop supplementary groups.

 ### Others